Breeds

 Caring for your black and white guinea pig

-Here are a few tips to help you take care of your black and white guinea pig.
+A few tips to keep your black and white piggy thriving:

 Create a spacious home - a guinea pig needs room to roam and play.
 When setting a home for your guinea pig, be sure to provide them with plenty of space.